Heorhi-Puhachou/prepopulated-mysql-docker-container/README.md

 Check data in DB
 ```
-docker run -it --rm --link test-mysql-container mysql:latest mysql -htest-mysql-container -uroot -proot myexample -e "select * from mytable;"
+docker run -it --rm --link test-mysql-container mysql:latest mysql -htest-mysql-container -uroot -proot myexample -e "select * from game;"
 ```

-You connect to inner console and work with data
+You can connect to inner console and work with data
 ```
 docker exec -it test-mysql-container bash
 ```